transeptorlabs/transeptor-bundler/SECURITY.md

 ### Scope

-This policy applies to `relayer` and `bundle-builder` open-source nodes provided by Transeptor Labs.
+This policy applies to bundler open-source nodes provided by Transeptor Labs.

 ## Contact